-Your classes are small in numbers, but as wide as the world.
-They rarely end at the classroom door.
-Your faculty are guides and mentors in this modern life as much as they are teachers of academic subjects.
-Your peers are collaborators in coursework, and co-conspirators in adventure.
+Bring your curiosity, sense of adventure, and love of life.
+Your classes are small in numbers but as wide as the world.
+Learning rarely ends at the classroom door.
+FLC faculty are guides and mentors as much as teachers of academic subjects.
+Your peers are collaborators in coursework and co-conspirators in adventure.

-Your campus on the mesa looks over our iconic Colorado town.
-A town that brings together mountains and desert, concepts and reality, people and their landscape.
+Campus on the mesa overlooks our iconic Colorado town.
+It is a space that brings together mountains and desert, concepts and reality, and people and their landscape.

 A history of FLC

-From art galleries to eateries, 300 days of sunshine to 300 miles of local trails, Durango, Colorado is a launchpad like no other for your adventures.
-Situated along a rolling river between wild mountains and desert canyons, you have culture and history, outdoor adventure, and nightlife at your fingertips.
+Durango, Colorado, is a launchpad for your adventures, from art galleries to eateries, with 300 days of sunshine and 300 miles of local trails.
+Situated along a winding river between wild mountains and desert canyons, culture and history, outdoor adventure, and nightlife are at your fingertips.

+FLC engineering students design and build projects around the world.
 Bring safe water and sanitation to communities in developing nations.
-FLC engineering students design and build projects around the world.
-All students are welcome to join for the installations.
+All students are welcome to join the installations.

-Residents, ranchers, river guides, and ecologists--we all have a stake in the future of water in the west.
+Residents, ranchers, river guides, and ecologists—all have a stake in the future of water in the west.
 Find out what this multidisciplinary and collaborative project is doing about it.

 Win $5000 to launch your brilliant business idea in the next HawkTank competition.

 From the Board of Trustees to the elected leaders of the Associated Students of FLC, we are led by people committed to our community.
 Our mission and values guide our decisions and toward ambitious strategic goals.
 See what we're up to.